SASG-DA: Sparse-Aware Semantic-Guided Diffusion Augmentation For Myoelectric Gesture Recognition: Experiments and results

 \subsection{Comparison with the State-of-the-arts}

 We compare our method against a comprehensive set of state-of-the-art data augmentation approaches.
 Specifically, we evaluate five single-sample DA methods tailored for time series: Jittering \& Scaling~\cite{um2017data}, Upsample~\cite{semenoglou2023data}, FreqMask~\cite{chen2023fraug}, RIM~\cite{aboussalah2023recursive}, and Dominant Shuffle~\cite{zhao2024dominant}.
 We also consider four mix-based DA methods: Mixup~\cite{zhang2018mixup}, STAug~\cite{zhang2023towards}, FreqMix~\cite{chen2023fraug}, and SimPSI~\cite{ryu2024simpsi}.
-In addition, three diffusion-based DA methods are included.
-DiffMix~\cite{wang2024enhance} is a simple yet effective generative data augmentation strategy that leverages inter-class image interpolation to produce both faithful and diverse samples.
+In addition, diffusion-based DA methods are included.
+DiffMix~\cite{wang2024enhance} is a simple yet effective generative data augmentation strategy that leverages inter-class interpolation to produce diverse samples.
 Minority~\cite{um2024self} leverages gradient guidance to synthesize samples in low-density regions.
 CADS~\cite{sadat2024cads} enhances sample diversity by injecting stochastic perturbations into conditional inputs during the inference process.
-For single-sample and mix-based DA methods, we adopt a batch-wise augmentation strategy, whereas for diffusion-based methods and RIM, we jointly train the original and augmented samples to preserve data distribution better and improve model generalization.
+PatchEMG~\cite{xiong2024patchemg} adopts a patch-based training strategy, and during inference, it generates complete-length signals while employing classifier-free guidance (CFG) to ensure generation quality.
+SSE-LDM~\cite{aristimunha2023synthetic}, EEG-Enhancing~\cite{siddhad2024enhancing}, NTD~\cite{vetter2024generating}, and DESAM~\cite{luo2025diffusion} are diffusion-based models for EEG signal generation.
+Among them, DESAM constructs an imputation-based diffusion process and temporal mixup with real samples to improve generation faithfulness.
+We also include E-TRGAN~\cite{zhao2024trgan} for comparison, which applies a Transformer-based GAN for sEMG signal reconstruction.
+For single-sample and mix-based DA methods, we adopt a batch-wise augmentation strategy, whereas for generative-based methods and RIM, we jointly train the original and augmented samples to preserve data distribution better and improve model generalization.
 For fairness, all SOTA methods are reproduced using official code when available, or reimplemented based on recommended or optimal settings.